CMSgov/ab2d-website/_pages/access-production-claims-data.md

         <p>In a Bash Shell or PowerShell terminal, go to the directory with the script file.</p>
     </li>
     <li>
-        <p>Set the authorization file as the Base64 credential file you created for your bearer token (e.g.,/home/abcduser/credentials_Z123456_base64.txt):</p>
+        <p>Set the authorization file as the Base64 credential file you created for your bearer token (e.g., /home/abcduser/credentials_Z123456_base64.txt):</p>
         <ul>
             <li>
                 <p>Linux/Mac</p>